 What do these terms mean for the College?

 Equality is about recognising that everyone should have the opportunity to fulfil their potential.
 The Equality Act (2010) defines nine protected characteristics that historically have been the focus of discrimination.
-These are: age, disability, gender assignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex, and sexual orientation.
+These are: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.

 Though such definitions are useful, it is problematic to think simply in terms of a list of characteristics.
 In part this is because they are often invisible and assumed to be absent.
 But we also need to be aware they intersect in different ways in different people; for example the lived experience of a British black woman is likely to be different from that of a white European woman, or a Chinese student who is a lesbian.

 We need to focus on the person.
 We also need to recognise that the protected characteristics raise issues that can impact us all, which is why a holistic approach to achieving equality requires us also to define what we mean by diversity and inclusion.

 Diversity is about being aware of and valuing difference as openly and as broadly as possible.
 It involves building a culture that respects and embraces difference for everyone’s benefit.

 Inclusion refers to the experiences of the individual within the organisation.
 We are inclusive to the extent that people feel they are valued, listened to and belong at Imperial – and feel free to be fully themselves.

 Embracing equality, diversity and inclusion is not simply a matter of complying with the law, though clearly we are bound by its provisions.
 Nor is it simply a matter of social justice, though as a public institution it is absolutely right that we should strive to be representative of the society we serve.
 Nor is it an alternative to traditional notions of excellence.